-Natural gas flow to Europe is life and death.
-In addition to energy for lighting and heating and running the factories.
-I mean, the car… It’s unbelievable.
-I mean, industry in Europe is completely or mostly dependent on this and Germany is shutting off their nuclear power plants and fertilizer.
+Natural gas flow to Europe means life or death.
+It provides the energy for lighting and heating and running the factories.
+Industry in Europe is mostly dependent on natural gas.
+Germany is shutting off their nuclear power plants.
 You have to have that natural gas to do the bulk of the production of nitrogen-based fertilizers.
 This is clearly setting the table for famine.

-There’s this huge focus right now on the Russia-Ukraine War and perhaps not surprisingly, but as I think arguably the most embedded war correspondent in U.S. history, you’re not there.
+There is a huge focus right now on the Russia-Ukraine war, perhaps not surprisingly.
+As arguably the most embedded war correspondent in U.S. history, you are not over there.
 Why not?

 That’s a minor battlefield compared to the food and the migration issues.
-I mean, it’s a major battlefield if you’re there and it affects world energy obviously.
-It affects the food.
-I mean, if I were going to design a war that would exacerbate the food and energy problems, it would be that war.
-Because oh there’s always wars around the world.
-I mean, this is like… One of the things I learned doing so much combat was never chase battles.
+Obviously, it’s a major battlefield if it affects world energy and it affects the food.
+If I were going to design a war that would exacerbate the food and energy problems, it would be the Russia-Ukraine war.
+There are always wars around the world.
+One of the things I learned doing so much combat coverage was to never chase battles.

-I mean, to me that’s battle chasing.
-The big story of human history at this point, these famines that are clearly building are biblical.
+To me that’s battle-chasing.
+At this point, the coming famines are the big human story.
+These famines that are clearly building are biblical.
 I don’t use that word lightly.
-I mean, at this rate, the Bible’s going to need a new chapter.
-I mean, it is really that serious.
+At this rate, the Bible’s going to need a new chapter.
+It is really that serious.
 I cannot convey clearly enough how serious this is.

-Well, it strikes me that Ukraine is also one of these agricultural powerhouse countries and obviously that agricultural production is dramatically reduced at the moment, isn’t it?
+Ukraine is also one of these agricultural powerhouse countries, and obviously their agricultural production is dramatically reduced at the moment, isn’t it?

-For instance, in Henan province during Mao’s great famine there was a… And Henan province was one of the bread baskets of China and ended up with some of the worst famine.
-As you know, Ukraine is a massive producer of food and yet they’ve had numerous famines just in the last century, and they could go into another one very shortly.
+For instance, during Mao’s great famine, Henan province was one of the breadbaskets of China and ended up with some of the worst famine.
+As you know, Ukraine is a massive producer of food, and yet they’ve had numerous famines just in the last century.
+And they could go into another one very shortly.

-You’re essentially arguing though that none of this really had to happen, that this is all contrived or basically created by humans.
+Essentially, you’re arguing that none of this really had to happen, and that this is all basically created by humans.

-I think those who know how to create it can create it because I know how to create it.
-I know knock out the gas, knock out the energy, you knock out the energy’s leg and agriculture’s going to go.
-You’re going to go into famine, but they’re hitting all legs at once and more.
-Yeah, I mean, this is clearly contrived and this isn’t conspiracy theory.
-They say it, the World Economic Forum is open about it.
-They say it in clear words.
+Those who know how to create it, can create it.
+They know how to knock out the gas, and knock out the energy.
+If you knock out the energy leg, then agriculture’s going to go, and you’re going to go into famine.
+But they’re hitting all legs at once and more.
+Yes, this is clearly contrived and this isn’t a conspiracy theory.
+The World Economic Forum is very open about it.
+They say it with very clear words.